bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/syllabus.md

 The work for the class, throughout the semester, consists of:

-- __Pre-checks:__  There are a total of  approx. 12 pre-checks (approx. one per week).
-These checks are very easy, open books, unlimited time, 3 attempts; their goal is simply to help you stay on track (preview the notes before coming to class every week).

--  __Labs:__ There are a total of  14 labs (one every week).
-The weekly lab consist of a problem set focused on the topics discussed that week.
-The lab problems are meant to be finished in class, during the designated lab time,  working with a small group.
-Labs are **not** graded.
-However if you want solutions, you'll first need to send your work (the work won't be graded for correctness, but it needs to show effort).
-    -  Don't be surprised if you'll find that most of your learning occurs while you work on the lab with your peers!

-- __Quizzes:__ There are a total of 14 quizzes (one per week).
-The quizzes are administered at this time via Blackboard (though the plan is to move them to Gradescope in the future), and are  a combination of multiple-choice and short answer questions.
+- __Quizzes:__ There are a total of 10 quizzes  online quizzes,   roughly one per week.
+The quizzes are administered at this time via Canvas  and are  a combination of multiple-choice and short answer questions.
 Expect them to be short and focused on the specific topic discussed that week.
-Some of these quizzes will be in class, others will be take home.
+The quizzes will be remote.

 - __Assignments:__ There are a total of 10-14 assignments throughout the semester (approx. one every week).
 Each assignment consists of O(1)  problems for which you will be asked to come up with efficient algorithms.
 Expect the problems in the assignments to be hard, but fun.

-- Exams: There are no exams (other than the quizzes).
+- __Exams:__ There will be

 The final grade will be computed based on the  pre-checks, quizzes and  assignments as follows: